American Dream: 19th century

+These complicated transnational networks themselves are not the only story.
+Along with global integration went attempts to assert national distinctiveness amid growing global competition.
+Americans conceived of and responded to these pressures by striving to create national economic independence because they wanted to maintain political and social independence.
+Thus there was tension between the economic imperatives of global integration, and national political debates and economic agendas - such as the enhancement of national security through a strong industrial and financial base.

 Historian Frederick Jackson Turner in 1893 advanced the frontier thesis, under which American democracy and the American Dream were formed by the American frontier.
 He stressed the process—the moving frontier line—and the impact it had on pioneers going through the process.
 He also stressed results; especially that American democracy was the primary result, along with egalitarianism, a lack of interest in high culture, and violence.
 "American democracy was born of no theorist's dream; it was not carried in the Susan Constant to Virginia, nor in the Mayflower to Plymouth.
 It came out of the American forest, and it gained new strength each time it touched a new frontier," said Turner.

-In the thesis, the American frontier established liberty by releasing Americans from European mindsets and eroding old, dysfunctional customs.
+In Turner's thesis, the American frontier established liberty by releasing Americans from European mindsets and eroding old, dysfunctional customs.
 The frontier had no need for standing armies, established churches, aristocrats or nobles, nor for landed gentry who controlled most of the land and charged heavy rents.
 Frontier land was free for the taking.
 Turner first announced his thesis in a paper entitled "The Significance of the Frontier in American History", delivered to the American Historical Association in 1893 in Chicago.
 He won wide acclaim among historians and intellectuals.
 Turner elaborated on the theme in his advanced history lectures and in a series of essays published over the next 25 years, published along with his initial paper as The Frontier in American History.
 Turner's emphasis on the importance of the frontier in shaping American character influenced the interpretation found in thousands of scholarly histories.
 By the time Turner died in 1932, 60% of the leading history departments in the U.S. were teaching courses in frontier history along Turnerian lines.